California Elder Abuse Attorneys

 Elder Abuse Definition Under California Law

-• Unlawfully assists in taking, obtaining, retaining, secreting the property of an elder or dependent adult for criminal use, the intent to defraud, or both.
+• Unlawfully assists in taking, obtaining, retaining, or concealing such property for unlawful use, with intent to defraud, or both.

-• Unlawfully takes, obtains, retains, secretes, or assists in any of the previous of the property of an elder or dependent for criminal use, the intent to defraud, or both.
+• Engages in any combination of the above actions involving the property of an elder or dependent adult.

-• The California Department of Finance forecasts that the number of state residents over the age of 65, or simply older people that will likely need nursing homes and long-term care, will nearly double between 2010 and 2030.
+• The California Department of Finance forecasts that the number of state residents over the age of 65, or simply older people who will likely need nursing homes and long-term care, will nearly double between 2010 and 2030.

 • Nearly 110,000 Californians live in approximately 1,300 licensed nursing homes.
 Almost 150,000 live in about 7,500 licensed residential care facilities.
 More than 150,000 are believed to live in unlicensed assisted living facilities that cannot care for them properly.

 • Many residents in both unlicensed and licensed facilities have dementia.
-They sometimes are forcefully given antipsychotic drugs that can dangerously restrain or sedate them.
+They are sometimes forcefully given antipsychotic drugs that can dangerously restrain or sedate them.

 • The California Senate Office of Oversight and Outcomes stated that 13% of all complaints to the California Office of State Long Term Care and Ombudsman involved exploitation, gross neglect, and abuse in 2009.
 This rate was more than twice the national rate of 5%.